svc-user/svc-user.github.io/_posts/2025-02-24-hello-world.markdown

 This is a first post on a so far, obviously, empty blog.
 Will this ever become a thing?
 Probably not.
 Am I trying?
 No - not really.

-I sometimes wonder if I should write down my thought and the process I go through writing a software or cracking on a problem, at least just for my own sake.
+I sometimes wonder if I should write down my thoughts and the process I go through when writing software or cracking on a problem, at least just for my own sake.
 My intention is that this will be such a kind of place - let's see.

 ~ svc-user